DrAShabut/AndroidDev/resource-1.md

-Integrate Git into the project and push a project to a GitHub repo
+*Integrate Git into a project and push to a GitHub repo.*

 Download GitHub and then install it.
 Go to Android Studio and click on File